College Factual by our College Data Analytics Team

 Best Master’s Degree Schools Ranking

-Out of the 1151 colleges and universities analyzed in College Factual's 2023 Best Master's Degree Schools in the U.S. ranking, Johns Hopkins University took the #5 spot.
+Johns Hopkins University came in at #8 out of the 1149 colleges and universities that were ranked in College Factual's 2024 Best Master's Degree Schools in the U.S. ranking.
 So, the school is among the best in the nation with its Top 1% ranking.
 Johns Hopkins received this year's Best Master's Schools badge for its high ranking.

 For the Best Master's Degree Schools in Maryland, Johns Hopkins came in at #1.